biggis-project/biggis-docs/docs/demos/traffic-incidents.md

 ## Visual Analysis of Traffic Incidents

-Our visual analysis allows to gain overview as well as detailed representation of the underlaying data.
+Our visual analysis allows to gain overview as well as detailed representations of the underlaying data.
 At first glance, a calendar visualization of traffic incidents (Figure 1) allows to get an impression about the temporal distribution of the incidents.
-Figure 1, for example, allows the user to easily detect a repeating pattern in in July 2016 where each monday for three weeks in a row was  strongly noticeable.
+Figure 1, for example, allows the user to easily detect a repeating pattern in July 2016 where each monday for three weeks in a row was  strongly noticeable.

 Figure 1: Calendar visualization of traffic incidents.